Elevation Church: History

+According to a 2024 church census, it claimed a weekly attendance of 17,061 people and 20 campuses in different cities.

 Beliefs

-The Church has a Baptist confession of faith and is a member of the Southern Baptist Convention.
-The Church believes the Bible to be inerrant.
+The Church has a Baptist confession of faith.
+The Church believes the Bible to be inerrant and inspired.
+They also believe in Trinitarianism.

 Outreach

 Since 2006, Elevation Church has given more than $10 million.
 In 2011, a partnership with Charlotte Mayor Anthony Foxx was established to give 100,000 hours and $750,000 to serve Charlotte people in "The Orange Initiative."
 In 2012, the church completed The Orange Initiative with over 102,000 hours served.

 In 2008, Elevation Church gave out $40,000 to members, in envelopes filled with $5, $20, even $1,000, and told them to spend it kindly on others.

 In 2012, Elevation Church launched an initiative calling for members to mentor children for the 2012–2013 school year, with over 1,600 responding.
-The school outreach program was criticized in local LGBT media.
+The school outreach program was criticized in local LGBT media, with some former LGBTQ members of the church saying that they were discriminated against and that the church’s policies on LGBTQ rights are too vague.
+As an affiliate of the Southern Baptist Convention, the church is prohibited from acting to “affirm, approve, or endorse homosexual behavior.”

 In 2020, Elevation Church partnered with NASCAR driver Joey Logano through his foundation to establish a $1 million COVID-19 Response and Recovery Fund.
 Elevation also collaborated with the Food Bank of Central and Eastern North Carolina, giving away 17,000 meals to people in need during the COVID-19 pandemic.

 Love week

-Since 2010, Elevation Church has hosted a week-long outreach called "Love Week."
-During the church's 2010 "Love Week," Elevation members packed more than 10,000 sandwiches for the homeless, helped single mothers get their cars serviced, donated blood, cleaned up parks and streets, built a soccer field for local ministries and renovated buildings.
+Since 2010, Elevation Church has hosted a week-long outreach called "Love Week".
+During the church's 2010 "Love Week", Elevation members packed more than 10,000 sandwiches for the homeless, helped single mothers get their cars serviced, donated blood, cleaned up parks and streets, built a soccer field for local ministries and renovated buildings.
 In 2011, Elevation and over 25 other local churches served more than 34,000 hours in a single week.
 In 2012, Elevation partnered with 31 other churches to serve 62 outreach organizations for a total of 50,340 hours around the city of Charlotte, N.C.
 Elevation also partnered with Presbyterian Hospital-Matthews to help fund enhancements and expansion at a local free clinic.
 During Elevation's 2021 Love Week, the church had 22,651 volunteers help for a total of 47,465 hours, serving 314 organizations with 1,588 total events.
 Elevation Church donated US$1.6 million to outreach partners, while the volunteers made 2,200 baby care kits, 5,600 dignity kits for women and teens, 21,000 backpacks for students, and distributed 30,900 snack packs.